Guild of One-Name Studies

-My wife and myself have, between us, fifteen Welsh great grand-parents and a partly Cornish ancestor.
-My wife has the onerous task of trying to trace the right lines among the many thousands of potential ancestors with all too common names like THOMAS, MORGAN, DAVIES, GRIFFITHS and WILLIAMS.
+My wife and myself have fifteen Welsh great grandparents and a sixteenth partly Cornish ancestor.
+Anne has the onerous task of trying to trace the right Welsh lines among the many thousands of potential ancestors with all too common names like THOMAS, MORGAN, DAVIES, GRIFFITHS and WILLIAMS.

 I can trace my ancestral male line back to a John MORCOMB who married Grace Pierce in St Issey parish, Cornwall, on 13th October 1615.
 By the early 1700s my ancestor, his great grandson John MORCOM, had moved to Gwennap which, in the next century, became the most populated parish in Cornwall because of the employment provided by its copper mines.
 However, by the 1840s, the mines were suffering from overseas competition and my great great great grandfather Joseph MORCOM left Gwennap for Swansea in South Wales.
 In subsequent generations Welsh blood diluted the Cornish genes in my line.